 About this siteThis site was created in order to be a different voice for Syria from the usual media coverage.
 Author, Arabist and occasional BBC broadcaster, I am a writer on Middle East culture with special focus on Syria and Eastern Turkey.
 Over the course of my 30 years’ experience in the region I have written 16 guide books for a variety of publishers including Bradt, Thomas Cook and the AA, covering Syria, Jordan, Oman, Tunisia, the UAE, Dubai, North Cyprus and Turkey.
-More recently I have become involved in writing press articles (The Guardian, The Financial Times, The Sunday Times, The Daily Telegraph) along with TV and radio work (eg BBC From Our Own Correspondent 4 July 2013, 11 August 2013, 23 September 2013, 28 March 2014, 10 July 2014, 18 October 2014, 5 March 2015, 9 August 2015, 16 February 2017 and 28 April 2018) to highlight the often unreported complexities of Syria.
-I am also increasingly asked to give interviews for radio and TV (BBC World, BBC World Service, BBC Radio 4, LBC, France 24, Sky – (see Media contributions ) about developments on the ground in the Syrian crisis.
+More recently I have become involved in writing press articles (The Guardian, The Financial Times, The Sunday Times, The Times, The Daily Telegraph) along with TV and radio work (eg BBC From Our Own Correspondent 4 July 2013, 11 August 2013, 23 September 2013, 28 March 2014, 10 July 2014, 18 October 2014, 5 March 2015, 9 August 2015, 16 February 2017, 28 April 2018, 10 November 2018) to highlight the often unreported complexities of Syria.
+I am also increasingly asked to give interviews for radio and TV (BBC World, BBC World Service, BBC Radio 4, LBC, France 24, Sky, CBS News – (see Media contributions ) about developments on the ground in the Syrian crisis.
 Very occasionally, as in Scandal in Sebastia, I write about something urgent happening on the West Bank.

-My book My House in Damascus: An Inside View of the Syrian Crisis was first published by Haus Publishing in March 2014, with an updated second edition in January 2015 and now an expanded third edition with two new extra chapters has been published in February 2016.
+My book My House in Damascus: An Inside View of the Syrian Crisis was first published by Haus Publishing in March 2014, with an updated second edition in January 2015 and an expanded third edition with two new extra chapters was published in February 2016.
 The book encapsulates and distils my lifelong experience of the Middle East, explaining the extraordinary complexities of Syria from the inside and giving a human context to the current crisis.
 I regard it as my life’s work.
 In February 2019 it appeared as an audio book.